guigrpa/storyboard/README.md

 A library, plus a [Chrome DevTools extension](https://chrome.google.com/webstore/detail/storyboard-devtools/gficinaagglofbelmgdkknaefhpknccc).

-Demo: https://storyboard-bhibtchlhy.now.sh/ (might be a bit slow; free hosting!)
+Demo: https://storyboard-bhibtchlhy.now.sh/ (might be a bit slow at first; free hosting!)

+**These docs are for Storyboard v3.
+Docs for v2 [are also available](https://github.com/guigrpa/storyboard/blob/v2.3.1/README.md), but you're [encouraged to upgrade](https://github.com/guigrpa/storyboard/blob/master/CHANGELOG.md)!**

-## Why?
+## Why? :sparkles:

 * **Hierarchical stories**: put logs in context (*stories*), and group them in stories.
 Stories are extremely useful with concurrent user actions and async events.
-* Get the whole picture with *end-to-end stories*: see all **client and server tasks** triggered by a user action (a click on the *Login* button, maybe) **in a single place**.
+* **End-to-end stories**: see all *client and server* tasks triggered by a user action (a click on the *Login* button, maybe) in a single place.
-* Use the **Storyboard DevTools Chrome extension** to view client and server logs with a clean and detail-rich interface.
-Now with **remote client log monitoring for mobile devices** and non-Chrome browsers.
+* **Storyboard DevTools Chrome extension**: view client and server logs with a clean and detail-rich interface, including advanced features such as **remote monitoring** (for mobile devices and non-Chrome browsers) and relative timestamps.
-* Not ready to change your application to use this library?
-No worries, wrap it with the **Storyboard CLI** for remote access to your logs and compatibility with the Storyboard DevTools.
+* **Storyboard CLI**: wrap any application with it (no changes required), and suddenly you can monitor it remotely via the Storyboard DevTools.
-* Push server logs in **real time** to the Storyboard DevTools extension via WebSockets, with **opt-in client-server clock synchronisation**.
+* **Real-time push** of server logs to the Storyboard DevTools extension via WebSockets, with **opt-in client-server clock synchronisation**.
 Even more: **control the level of detail you get from various parts of your server remotely, without relaunching**.
-* Ask for **authentication** to see server logs; hook up your own auth function.
+* **Secure** server logs: remote access is opt-in, and can be **authenticated**.
 * **Attach anything** to your logs for further investigation.
-* Integrate your app with Storyboard's **flexible plugin architecture**.
-Built-in plugins include Console, WebSocket Server & Client, File, (PostgreSQL) Database, and Browser Extension, but you can write your own too!
+* **Plug-in architecture**.
+Available plugins include Console, WebSocket Server & Client, File, (PostgreSQL) Database, and Browser Extension, but you can write your own too!
+* **Lightweight**.
+Plugins are now (v3) available separately, so you only need to bring in the dependencies you actually use.
-* Give logs **source and severity** attributes and apply **coarse- or fine-grained filtering**, with white and black lists.
+* **Rich filter options**: give logs *source* and *severity* attributes and apply *fine-grained filtering*, with white and black lists.
-* Use **colour** to highlight what's important.
+* **Colorful**: use color to convey meaning and importance.
 Storyboard extends the popular [chalk](https://github.com/chalk/chalk) library so that it can also be used on the browser.
 * Enjoy the **simple-yet-powerful API** (I hope!).
 * **[Flow](https://flowtype.org/)-compatible** (with zero config).